Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Unfortunately, we do not have an online store at this time.
 Our gift shop is usually open 10:00 am - 7:00 pm, with some days closing earlier.
 During the off-season, you are able to purchase some t-shirts at City Hall, Monday through Friday 8:00 am - 4:30 pm.
 (100 N. Jefferson St, room 510, Parks, Recreation, & Forestry office)

 We do have parking suitable for RVs and busses on the West end of the park (Parking Lot F).
 Follow the signs past the roller coaster and you will see the large parking area.

 Watch our Facebook page for updates on special events or you can look on our website under Special Events.

 We have a few areas that serve hot food: Bay Beach Grill, located near the Zippin Pippin, our Cafe (main Pavilion), and our outdoor concession stand.
-When we are open until 6:00 pm, both areas are open until 5:00 pm.
-When we are open until 9:00 pm, both areas are open until 7:00 pm.
+When we are open until 6:00 pm, all areas are open until 5:00 pm.
+When we are open until 9:00 pm; Grill and Cafe areas are open until 7:00 pm, Concession stand is open until 9:00 pm.
 There are times when all areas may close early or stay open a little later, depending on weather and attendance that day.

 You may pay a parking ticket at Room 300 on the third floor of City Hall or call 920-448-3431 or 920-448-3432, or visit the Pay a Citation webpage.